chaitanya1954/MovieTrailer/README.txt

 # MovieTrailer
-The Movie Trailer plays the movie trailers from Youtube.
+The Entertainment.py plays the movie trailers from Youtube.